corrieb/bensdoings/dind/README.md

 Example:

 ```
-docker run -e DOCKER_OPTS='--insecure-registry 10.118.69.100' -d --net=ExternalNetwork bensdoings/dind-photon:1.12.6
+docker run -e DOCKER_OPTS='--insecure-registry 10.118.69.100' -d --net=ExternalNetwork bensdoings/dind-photon
 docker -H 10.118.69.85:2376 pull 10.118.69.100/test/foobedoo
 ```
+**Running dockerd locally (not exposed remotely)**

+With any of these images, you can run docker locally inside the VM, simply by setting ``-e LOCAL=true`` when you start the container.
+This is useful when clustering nodes together or if you want to hide the control plane.

 **Run Docker locally with SSH server**

-If you'd prefer to login to a new Docker host and run Docker locally, there's an example Dockerfile in ``/with-ssh/``.
+If you'd prefer to login to a new Docker host and run Docker locally, there's example Dockerfiles in ``/with-ssh/``.

 Using sshd is more convenient than starting the container with a shell using ``docker run -it`` because if you exit such a container, it will shut down.
 You would also have to remember to start the docker daemon manually each time.

-This example image is set up with a default user and password of vmware/vmware - so obviously you may want to consider changing that

-Example:
+The example images create unique server keys when started and require you to add a public key using ``docker exec`` after they start.

+This example creates a Derek user and copies over an appropriate public key:

 ```
-docker run -d --name=dind-test-ssh --net=ExternalNetwork bensdoings/dind-debian-ssh:1.13.1
+docker run -d --name=dind-test-ssh --net=ExternalNetwork bensdoings/dind-debian-ssh
 docker inspect dind-test-ssh | grep IPAddress
+docker exec -d dind-test-ssh /usr/bin/adduserkey derek "$(cat /home/derek/.ssh/id_rsa.pub)"
-ssh vmware@10.118.69.47
+ssh derek@10.118.67.210
-vmware@8540f8071200:~$ sudo docker run busybox date
+$ sudo docker run busybox date
 ```

 **Persist local state between invocations**